skazka-kz/konfetka-be/README.md

-Refactored site for Konfetka, work in progress
+Back-end for the upcoming konfetka.kz site.
+Work in progress